-RAD-IT Version 9.0 was developed specifically to support version 9.0 of the National ITS Architecture, now referred to as ARC-IT.
-An important facet of this support is the "Conversion" tool that allows users to quickly and easily upgrade their existing architectures to use the latest version of ARC-IT.
-This utility does much of the "heavy lifting" that is required to convert a regional or project ITS architecture so that it is uses Version 9.0 of ARC-IT.
+Each version of RAD-IT was developed specifically to support that version of the National ITS Architecture, now referred to as ARC-IT.
+An important facet of this support is the "Conversion" tool that allows users to quickly and easily upgrade their existing architectures.
+This utility does much of the "heavy lifting" that is required to convert a regional or project ITS architecture so that it uses the latest version of ARC-IT.